buddydev/bp-xprofile-custom-field-types/readme.txt

 3. profile view screenshot-3.png

 == Changelog ==

+= 1.0.9 =
+ * Fix a required file/image fields asking to reupload on edit profile, even when user has already added files.
+ * Tested with WordPress 5.2.1 & BuddyPress 4.3

 = 1.0.8 =
  * Fix a upload error on signup page when a file is not selected.